akashgit/VEEGAN/index.md

 # VEEGAN
 To address this issue, we introduce VEEGAN, a variational principle for estimating implicit probability distributions that avoids mode collapse.
 While the generator network maps Gaussian random noise to data items, VEEGAN introduces an additional reconstructor network that maps the true data distribution to Gaussian random noise.
 We train the generator and reconstructor networks jointly by introducing a implicit variational principle, which involves a novel upper bound on the cross-entropy between the reconstructor network and the original noise distribution of the GAN.
 Our objective function combines the traditional discriminator with an autoencoder of the noise vectors — thus providing an additional, complementary learning signal that avoids mode collapse.

+# VEEGAN and VAE+GAN
+Unlike other adversarial methods that train reconstructor networks, the noise autoencoder dramatically reduces mode collapse.
+Unlike recent adversarial methods that also make use of a data autoencoder, VEEGAN autoencodes noise vectors rather than data items.
+This is a significant difference, because choosing an autoencoder loss for images is problematic, but for Gaussian noise vectors, an $$l_2$$ loss is entirely natural.
+Experimentally, on both synthetic and real-world image data sets, we find that VEEGAN is dramatically less susceptible to mode collapse, and produces higher-quality samples, than other state-of-the-art methods.

 # Experiments
 ![results](tab.png)
 ## Synthetic Dataset